raven-in-westfall/HealRotate/README.md

 - Adds RL/Raid assist handling to restrict rotation groups changes
 - Roll in shaman support
+- Change active healer color
 - Get cast bar to reflect actual times of spells.
 Right now we are just using the base cast time which may be altered by skills or trinkets
-[//]: # - Automatic handling of death and disconnection of healers on the rotation group (swap with a backup, send an alert about it)
-[//]: # - Use raid symbols to mark healers that need to heal, or that need to backup a failed healshot
-[//]: # - Automatic reset of rotation when raid wipe
-[//]: # - Frenzy cooldown/duration progress bar

 ## Download

-[//]: # Do not use github download button on this page, get the latest release zip file from https://github.com/Slivo-fr/HealRotate/releases
+Do not use github download button on this page, get the latest release zip file from https://github.com/raven-in-westfall/HealRotate/releases

-[//]: # Also available here https://www.curseforge.com/wow/addons/healrotate and there https://wowclassicui.com/fr/addons/healrotate
+Might be available on curseforge someday...